Serena-Smart-Home-Smart-Wellbeing/serena-emotion-detector/README.md

 and relax (which consists of `disgust`, `happy`, `neutral`, `sad`) based on how they affect heart rate; energetic emotions increase heart rate while relax emotions decrease heart rate.
 We use [FER2013](https://www.kaggle.com/deadskull7/fer2013) dataset since it is a popular dataset for emotion detection.

 When we were starting with creating our model, we used to create the architecture from scratch.
 But after multiple trial and errors, the best we could get was around 64% accuracy.
 Even then, that took about 3 hours for every 10 epoch training session in Vertex AI.
-Other than that, our own models always faced problems where it would classify wrong emotions or would just be biased towards one emotion class.
+Other than that, our own models always faced problems where it would classify wrong emotions or would just be biassed towards one emotion class.

 After learning from our mistakes, learning more about CNN, and learning from tutorials; we decided to use transfer learning.
 We used transfer learning since it would be quicker to train and we don't have to design the architecture from scratch, instead we would just need to modify the dataset and some layers to fit our needs of detecting 7 classes of emotions.